 plenty of fluids, which helps the acclimatization process, and do also pop some multi-vitamins to help in a small way to ward off colds from the plane or being rundown from the travel.

 We normally go out to

 dinner together; let's meet in the peaceful hotel garden by 6:30pm, arrive earlier to soak in the view.
-We eat at some of our favourite clean (very important!) restaurants: Wonderland, Chopsticks, Bon Appetit, G Kitchen, Tibet Kitchen and Summer Harvest.
+We eat at some of our favourite clean (very important!) restaurants: Wonderland, Chopsticks, Amigos, Bon Appetit and Tibet Kitchen.

 Day 2 - Leh 3480m